ThePrankMonkey/systematic_cooking/DEVELOPMENT.md

       - [ ] Duration
       - [ ] Duration Scale Multiplier
         - Some steps double in time if you double ingredients, some don't.
+      - [ ] Reason
+        - Give cool science reason for why a step is performed.
+    - [ ] Source
   - [ ] Inventory
     - [ ] Ingredients
     - [ ] Equipment